d-morrison/IntroStatActivities/01-RG-basics-of-data.Rmd

 # Basics of Data

-## Week 1 Reading Guide: Basics of Data
+## Module 1 Reading Guide: Basics of Data

 ### Sections 1.1 (Case study) and 1.2 (Data basics) {-}